pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"pointless-statement"+OR+"W0104")

 ### [W0105](#W0105) (pointless-string-statement)<a name="W0105"></a>
-String statement has no effect
+String statement has no effect.

 Used when a string is used as a statement (which of course has no effect).
 This is a particular case of W0104 with its own message so you can easily disable it if you're using those strings as documentation, instead of comments.

 **:x: Incorrect code**